-How did the subway system get so bad?
-Experts weigh in
+MTA subway woes: What will it take to fix the system with nearly 1.8 billion in annual ridership? - amNewYork

 Cuomo and de Blasio in particular need to stop assigning blame and find a way to work together, according to Cohen.

-“I think that this is an all hands on deck approach moving forward – state and city and governor and mayor … we all need to work together to find solutions” and get rid of some of the political barriers, Vanterpool added.
+“I think that this is an all-hands-on-deck approach moving forward – state and city and governor and mayor … we all need to work together to find solutions” and get rid of some of the political barriers, Vanterpool added.

+What needs to be done to fix the subway?
+The MTA unveils its plan

+The MTA has unveiled a massive plan featuring short- and long-term fixes that Lhota said will bring the aging subway system back from the brink of complete failure.

-Although de Blasio has stressed the need for all parties to work together on coming up with solutions to improve service, mayoral spokesman Austin Finan recently balked at the idea that the city should pay more to fix the subways than it has already promised in the MTA's five-year capital plan.
+Although de Blasio has stressed the need for all parties to work together on coming up with solutions to improve service, he has also remained steadfast that the city will not pony up any additional funding outside of the $2.5 billion it promised toward the MTA’s five-year capital plan.

-Lhota and Cuomo’s suggestions that the city pay more were simply “diversions,” Finan said.

-De Blasio has previously said he believes the MTA has enough resources to improve service with “short-term” fixes.
-He did not expand to offer specifics on those resources or solutions.
+Instead, the mayor has said he believes the MTA should manage its money better.

+“The MTA has a huge amount of funding that is not being used effectively,” de Blasio said during a news conference outside the City Hall subway station following the MTA’s announcement on how to fix the subways.

 While putting a specific price tag on fixing the MTA’s woes is tricky, advocates, experts and some lawmakers agree that more funding is needed.